mikayahlevi/cuda_mru/README.md

 # cuda-mru
 ## Description
 A PyTorch extension for the [MRU operator](https://github.com/mikayahlevi/mru-lm) implemented in CUDA.
-It uses the Sklansky scan to effeciently compute many of the matrix multiplications in parallel over multiple scans.
+It uses the Sklansky scan to efficiently compute many of the matrix multiplications in parallel over multiple scans.
 Currently, the code is still a work in progress so it has a few flaws.

 ## Drawbacks